erik1066/dotnet-react-docker-tutorial/README.md

 cd /mnt/c/Users/yourusername/source
 ```

-> Note that `/mnt/c/` in WSL points to the C: drive on the Windows file system
+> `/mnt/c/` in WSL points to the C: drive on the Windows file system

 Once you're in the desired folder, run the following commands: